 Simon Rogers – Head of Care

-You can download our policy here Safeguarding and Children Protection Policy September 2015.
+You can download our care policy here Care Policy and Statement of Purpose 2018

 Prior to commencing work at HLSC all staff and volunteers have a Disclosure and Barring Service (DBS) check.
 They have to give information about previous employment and places of residence and explain any gaps in their records.
 They are always interviewed by at least one member of the Leadership Team and references are taken to verify staff suitability.
 Interview panels contain at least one person who has under gone Safer Recruitment Training.
 Every new member of staff has a Safeguarding and Child Protection Induction early on in their induction period.
 This induction ensures they are familiar with the HLSC Safeguarding and Child Protection Policy and they are clear about what to do if they have a concern about a child they are working with.